Heath Flora

-Heath Flora (born July 19, 1983) is an American politician in the California State Assembly.
-He represents the northern San Joaquin Valley, including the city of Modesto.
+Heath Hubert Flora (born July 19, 1983) is an American politician in the California State Assembly.
+He represents the northern San Joaquin Valley, including the cities of Manteca and Lodi.
+As of September 16, 2025, Flora has served as the Minority Leader of the California State Assembly after being elected by the Assembly Republican Caucus on June 9, 2025.

 Early life

 On July 19, 1983, Flora was born in Stanislaus County, California.

 Career

 Flora served for over 15 years as a volunteer fire fighter.
 From 2005 to 2007, Flora was a firefighter with the California Department Forestry and Fire Protection.
 Flora is a businessman and owner of Golden Valley Equipment.

-In, 2016, Flora's political career began when he ran for the California State Assembly to succeed fellow Republican Kristen Olsen, who ran successfully for the Stanislaus County Board of Supervisors.
+In 2016, Flora's political career began when he ran for the California State Assembly to succeed fellow Republican Kristen Olsen, who ran successfully for the Stanislaus County Board of Supervisors.
 In a surprise, he won the election and became a Republican member of California State Assembly for District 12, encompassing part of the San Joaquin Valley.
-Flora defeated Ken Vogel, a former San Joaquin County Supervisor, with 52.2% of the votes.
+Flora defeated Ken Vogel, a former San Joaquin County Supervisor, with 52.2% of the votes in an upset.

 On November 6, 2018, as an incumbent, Flora won the election and continued serving District 12.
 Flora defeated Robert D. Chase with 60% of the votes.

 In Flora's first term as a member of the Assembly, Flora authored seven bills that were ultimately signed into law, including bills to develop a firefighter pre-apprenticeship program and to reduce the impact of property taxes on new construction.

 In 2020, Flora was reelected with 67% over Lathrop City Councilman Paul Akinjo.

 In November 2020, amidst the COVID-19 pandemic, Heath Flora travelled to Hawaii to attend a conference with 120 other people.

+In July 2025, the Assembly Republican caucus voted unanimously to make Flora the next Republican leader, succeeding term-limited minority leader James Gallagher when he resigns on September 16, 2025.